Choosing an Essential Oils Book

 There are many excellent essential oils book and aromatherapy books available on the market today on important topics such as Essential Oil Safety, Essential Oil Chemistry, Aromatherapy for Pregnancy and Babies, and so on.
 However, sandwiched between those titles is gluttony of self-published books (mostly ebooks) offered by Amazon or another online bookstore that leaves much to be desired; simply because of the author’s lack of subject knowledge.
 Even if you did find a title with a lot of positive reviews, this is not necessarily an accurate reflection of the reliability of the information contained within its pages.
 When it comes to potentially unsafe usage and the amateurish or uneducated individual could mislead someone.

-It is very common these days, for problematic books to have many good reviews from friends, downlines, and other acquaintances to post.
+It is very common these days, for problematic essential oils book to have many good reviews from friends, downlines, and other acquaintances to post.
 Years ago before Amazon caught on, many authors used to purchase reviews on Fiverr.com to help get their book to improve boost ranking.
 YIKES.
 Its definitely a buyer beware market.

 Fortunately, you know me and have seen and read my work.
 Visit Rebecca Totilo’s Books on Amazon.com.